hoangduytran/blender-manual/manual/editors/3dview/display/shading.rst

 For example, Solid shading is well-suited for modeling, while Rendered is useful for setting up lighting.

-The radio buttons let you change the shading mode, while the dropdown button opens a popover with additional options described below.
+The radio buttons let you change the shading mode, while the drop-down button opens a popover with additional options described below.

 Pressing :kbd:`Z` opens a pie menu for changing the shading mode.